lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 ## LSDj Version Overclock differrences:

 This works with all LSDj versions from from 2.6.0 (included) all the way up to the latest one available!

+Guide was written in mind for v8 and above due to optimisations allowing for comfortable and stable use, any version below that will

 ### Pre-8.8.0 - ADSR Tempo Related Drift